SilverLakeDev/Apigee-Toolkit/README.md

 # Apigee-Toolkit

-The Apigee Toolkit is a curated set of collateral meant to do the following;
+The Apigee Toolkit is a collection of strategies that are working with other Apigee customers.
+It's meant to be generic.
+It's not the only way to do it, but it gives you a starting point if you need one.
+The purpose of the toolkit is to.

 - Ensure consistent information and strategies are used on customer engagements.
 - Create content that can be used to train customers.